7 Foundational, Insight-Led Customer Journeys for Every Lifecycle Stage

 To win back customers who have not purchased for a long duration and are getting close to churning, set up a customer journey as follows:

-1. Dig into your data to analyse the churn timeline and understand the maximum disengagement time following a purchase for a customer to be considered officially churned.
+1. Dig into your data to analyze the churn timeline and understand the maximum disengagement time following a purchase for a customer to be considered officially churned.
 A CDP makes it easy to determine this timeline.
 Predictive analytics, such as Lexer’s churn risk model, provides this as an attribute on each individual customer profile.

 2. Build automated journeys to trigger at the optimal time following a customer’s last purchase.
 For example, if you identified the maximum time from last purchase as 12 months, your campaign would trigger after 12 months of no purchases.

 3. The customer is served an email or paid social ad with topical or seasonal creative and messages such as “come back” and “we miss you.”
-By including incentives such as a 20 per cent discount, you can encourage another sale.
+By including incentives such as a 20 percent discount, you can encourage another sale.

 4. After clicking on the ad, the customer is driven to the homepage or featured product page on your website.